 The course is normally taken over four part-time sessions (two academic years) and a student must obtain 34 credit points to graduate.
 15 credit points must be obtained by satisfactorily completing a graduate project in an approved topic.
-8 credit points must be obtained by completing four compulsory core subjects and the remaining 11 credit points are obtained by the satisfactory completion of formal subjects, which may be chosen to emphasize a particular field on student numbers and interests.
+8 credit points must be obtained by completing four compulsory core subjects and the remaining 11 credit points are obtained by the satisfactory completion of formal subjects, which may be chosen to emphasize a particular field of acoustics.
+The subjects offered in any session will depend on student numbers and interests.